onaret/G2G-Simulator/README.md

 ```

 #### Define genotyping data & run analysis
-Here we want 100,040 SNPs, neutrals and causals, stratified or not
+Here we want 100,040 SNPs, neutral and causal, stratified or not
 * Number of neutral SNP is 100,000
 * On this 5% will be stratified
 * 20 non stratified causal SNP will be added with R coefficient between 1 and 2